Alaricdragon/Starlords_Temp/README.md

     * "playerLordRelation": float. this is playerLordRelation * value.
     * "opinionOfCurrProposal": float. this is the lords opinion of the current proposal in its faction * value
     * "opinionOfPlayerProposal": float. this is the lords opinion of the players proposal in its faction * value
+  * "lordFleetIsAlive" if set to false, the lords fleet must not be alive to meet requirements. if set to true, the lords fleet must be alive to meet requirements.
+  * the following options only work if used in an option called by advanced option data.
+    * "relationsBetweenLords": is the relationship range that this lord must have with the target lord to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
+    * "lordAndTargetSameFaction": if set to false, the lord and target must not be part of the same faction to meet requirements. if set to ture, the lord and target must be part of the same faction to meet requirements.
 * basic is simply a "lineID": "new string";
   * advanced is more complicated. its a json object, that must include a "line" (to act as the normal lineID), but also additional json peramiters. "addons" are . the "addons" are as follows:
     * "addons" additional conditions and effects that you can have run at the moment this line is ran. most 'addons' also add a line of dialog to show what effects they had. any "option_" will only run addons after the option is selected. and "tooltip_" line cannot use "addons"